dominikazb/onlinediary/README.md

 --------------------------------------------------------------

 <p>Online application to store your personal thoughts.
 The user can create new account, log in, create virtual diary notes, edit, or delete them, and log out.
-Technologies used: <b>#java #spring #springboot #mysql #springsecurity #thymeleaf #springdatajpa</b></p>
+Technologies used: <b>#java #springframework #mysql #springsecurity #thymeleaf #springdatajpa #hibernate #beanvalidation</b></p>

 <br>